jessicaschilling/ipfs-ia-scratchpad/docs/blog-news.md

 # Blog, news & more

-<p class="mt3 lh-title f3 fw4">All the up-to-date info you need on IPFS in one place, from blog posts and release notes to video highlights, tutorials, news coverage, and event info.</p>
+<p class="mt3 lh-title f3 fw4">All the up-to-date info you need on IPFS in one place, from blog posts and release notes to video highlights, tutorials, news coverage, and events.</p>
 :::

 <Masonry/>